 On the Friday following the event, the Fraunhofer marketing team, primarily Axel Bauer and Silke Boehr, were kind enough to arrange a personal visit to the labs for meetings with many of the researchers.
 To fit everything into one day, we focused on micromachining with USP lasers and additive manufacturing.
 Even so, it was a full day.
 I had toured the labs many times before, but as always at an AKL event, there were prepared routines and lots of people mingling around.
 It is nice to get a perspective of normal daily activity and how things are approached.
 I learned a lot, especially about laser additive manufacturing.
 Only a couple of years after putting up one new photonics building where small companies can be spun out of the Institute, another is already in the works.

 I am returning to Germany for the big laser show at the end of June, and I plan to stop by Aachen along the way just because it is a great place and there is a lot of activity there.
 The UKP Workshop was a great venue to push forward my cataloging of involved companies and I will be collecting information very soon so that I can finalize in Munich.

 I am always interested in hearing your thoughts concerning laser micromachining, the laser industry, comments on entrepreneurial endeavors, etc. AND … we are always looking for fresh, publishable material.
-Please feel free to contact me email@example.com.
+Please feel free to contact me at email@example.com.